-- The top emoji row makes it easier to pick your favourite emojis.
+- The top emoji row makes it easier to pick your favorite emojis.

 - The app can be integrated with the Bitmoji app.

-- You get on-screen options cut, copy, and select
+- You get on-screen options, including cut, copy, and select.

 - You can search for emojis, GIFs, and stickers altogether.